redarra/NumberSummarizer/README.md

 *********************************
 RAUSEENAH UPADHEY

-Please download the zip file from github and run it with a Java SE-1.8 JDK library atleast.
+Please download the zip file from github and run it with a Java SE-1.8 JDK library at least.
+It also runs in visual studio.
 My set up that I coded and ran it on was on eclipse.

 Run the NumberSummarizerApp.java file to run with a default input